panashu/springboot-docker-ecs-cicd/ecs-cicd-repo/README.md

 pipeline.
 After the deploy step turns green, open the URL from **ServiceUrl**

-To test continuous deployment, make a change to src/index.php in the hello-world-php-simple-docker-app repository and push it to GitHub.
+To test continuous deployment, make a change to src/main/java/controller/DateDifferenceController.java in the date-difference-service of springboot-docker-ecs-cicd repository and push it to GitHub.
 CodePipeline detects the change, builds the new application, and deploys it to your cluster automatically.
 After the pipeline finishes deploying the revision, reload the page to see the changes made.

 ### Cleaning up the example resources